r3verii/r3verii.github.io/_posts/2025-04-08-expoiting-wordpress.md

 #### About Me:

-In the last 2 months I have been focusing on finding vulnerabilities on Wordpress plugins and with my colleague Paolo Elia we got more than 50 CVEs
+In the last 2 months I have been focusing on finding vulnerabilities on Wordpress plugins and i got more than 100 CVEs

 In this post I will show and explain some of the most interesting vulnerabilities found, I will try to explain everything in detail but for an easier understanding knowledge of PHP and Wordpress is needed